durgeshsahu16/Shark-Tank-Season-1-EDA-analysis-and-Dashboard/README.md

 ## 🌟 Focus area of analysis -

-🔍 Explore the Wealth of Insights
+🔍 Discover Valuable Insights

-📊 Data Driven Decision Making
+📊 Drive Data-Driven Decision Making

 🚀 Empower Your Business Strategy

 ## 📈 Analytical Points Covered -

-Will be added soon
+Coming Soon

 ## ✔️ In Beneficial Terms -
-Explore visualizations that bring the investment dynamics to life, showcasing the relationship between valuations, investments, and equity offerings.
+Experience captivating visualizations that bring investment dynamics to life, revealing the relationship between valuations, investments, and equity offerings.

-Identify key patterns and trends to inform your business strategy and investment decisions.
+Uncover crucial patterns and trends to shape your business strategy and investment choices.

-Insights for entrepreneurs, investors, and enthusiasts of Shark Tank India.
+Gain valuable insights for entrepreneurs, investors, and enthusiasts of Shark Tank India.

 ## Authors

 Durgesh Kumar Sahu

 ## Feedback

-If you have any feedback, please reach out to us at **hrishikesh3321@gmail.com**
+If you have any feedback, please reach out to us at **durgesh.nitraipur@gmail.com**